w-h-a/gomento/README.md

         UUID id PK
         UUID session_id FK
-        INT task_order "Order of task execution within a session" BOOLEAN is_thought "Whether or not this task is associated with thought messages or actions" JSON data "Task-specific payload"
+        INT task_order "Order of task execution within a session" BOOLEAN is_thought "Whether or not this task is associated with thought messages or action messages" JSON data "Task-specific payload"
         VARCHAR status "pending|running|success|failed"
         TIMESTAMPTZ created_at